 SHANGHAI, CHINA: Home to more than 12 million inhabitants, Shanghai is the largest city in China.
 With a documented history going back more than 2,150 years, the city is very old.
 Today it is a wondrous mixture of old and new – rickshaws and small, ornately gilded shops mingle with large cosmopolitan hotels and restaurants.
-Shanghai is also China’s most important industrial and commercial center and is famed for its dedication to high-quality products.
+Shanghai is also China’s most important industrial and commercial centre and is famed for its dedication to high-quality products.
 It is no surprise, then, that Grundfos pumps were chosen for the large-scale Shanghai Zhuyan I wastewater treatment plant.

 A city as vast as Shanghai obviously needs efficient ways to handle its waste.
 In the past, most of the city’s sewage was discharged deep into the sea.
 Two years ago, the Shanghai municipal government launched a 20-year BOT plan (BOT = Build, Operate, and Transfer).
 The main objective was to build a large wastewater treatment plant, a project which would comprise two phases.